 As a Sprint customer using Google Voice, you’ll be able to forward calls to other phones, take advantage of voicemail transcriptions, send (and archive) texts online, make calls from your Sprint number via Gmail, and more.
 Having such easy and ubiquitous access to your call history, text messages, voicemail, and more can be a huge productivity boon.
 For some time now our phones have been able to augment our computer use.
 It’s about time our computers truly do the same for our phone use!

 By now, you’ve no doubt seen countless reviews and comparisons of the Motorola Xoom and Apple iPad 2.
-They talk about the size, the weight, the features, etc. and post galleries of images for your viewing pleasure.
+They talk about the size, the weight, the features, etc. and post galleries of images and embedded software development for your viewing pleasure.
 By all means, they are certainly providing helpful information.

 That said, I want to compare the two from a productivity standpoint.
 I want to take a look at the two devices and answer the following question: Which device will allow you to be more productive while on the go?